medusajs/medusa/docs/content/cli/reference.md

 ### develop

-Start development server.
-This command watches files for any changes to rebuild the files and restart the server.
+Start development backend.
+This command watches files for any changes to rebuild the files and restart the backend.

 ```bash
 medusa develop